Skip to main content

 Redacted Auth Header: {{ #Authorization }}

-It can extract needed data from the body and even the headers (exceptions) and then process them using Go's Templating Library and finally output a message packed with so much information.
+It can extract needed data from the body and headers to then process them using Go's templating library and finally output a message packed with so much information.

 Head to Configuration to see how-to use.